How To Stop Being Insecure And Second Guessing Yourself

 More than that, it could lead to other accomplishments to add to your list.

-As long as you’re holding onto anger toward someone else for what they’ve said or done to you, you’ll always feel like the helpless victim of that person.
+As long as you’re holding onto anger toward someone else for what they’ve said or done to you, you’ll always feel like the helpless victim of the relationship.

 Ultimately, the goal is to grow into the person you were created to be, and you can’t grow or heal if you’re clinging to injuries from the past.